DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - disallowed (algorithm and/or key length is no longer allowed for the indicated use)
 - 3.6.2 Cryptographic methods (e.g., symmetric, asymmetric, elliptic curves, quantum)
     - 🔴**Symmetric** encryption: uses the same key for encryption and decryption
-        - symmetric encryption uses a shared secret key available to all users of the cryptosystem
+        - symmetric encryption uses a 📝shared secret key available to all users of the cryptosystem
         - symmetric encryption is faster than asymmetric encryption because smaller keys can be used for the same level of protection
         - downside is that users or systems must find a way to securely share the key and hope the key is used only for the specified communication
         - symmetric encryption uses session keys.
 In TLS, both the server and the client communicate using an ephemeral symmetric session key.
 They exchange this key using asymmetric cryptography, but all encrypted content is protected using symmetric cryptography.